CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Blocks/Text/find-and-replace-text/find-and-replace-all-text-block.md

 This example will find and replace all occurrences of `"The"` in `"The quick brown fox jumps over the lazy dog."` with `"CORTEX"`.

-It performs a [case-sensitive, culture-insensitive][Ordinal] comparison of text.
+It performs a [case-insensitive, culture-insensitive][OrdinalIgnoreCase] comparison of text.

 #### Properties